davidkuyk/theDailyWorld/README.md

 I'm also fascinated by the idea of a news site that gives you news from every country in one glance.
 So that's my eventual goal.

-As of now, I've added large, influential organizations in a section at the top of the page, and then the countries in order of largest to smallest population.
+As of now, I've added large, influential organizations in a section at the top of the page, and then the top 50 countries in order of largest to smallest population.
+On each page load, the server checks to see when each headline was last updated.
+If it has been over 24 hours since the last update, the server will fetch a new headline from the source and save it to the database.
+The new headlines will appear on page reload.

+You can hover over each entity name to see the full name (if abbreviated).
+Clicking on each entity name will take you to the source page so you can read more stories about the entity.
+Clicking on the headline will open the story in a new tab.

+## Future Feature Ideas

+* Add more countries
-In the future, I'd like to include the world's largest, most influential corporations, as well.
+* Add section for the world's largest, most influential corporations
+* Add "our philosophy" tooltip at top on page
+* Add map picture in country tooltip
+* Add "new version available" button
+* Diversify news sources
+* Generate another article with button click

 ## Installation